GPT-4o API Pricing Guide — May 2026

 What is the difference between GPT-4o and GPT-4 Turbo?

-GPT-4o is OpenAI's latest multimodal model at $5/$15 per million tokens, while GPT-4 Turbo is the previous generation at $10/$30.
+GPT-4o is OpenAI's flagship multimodal model at $2.50/$10 per million tokens, while GPT-4 Turbo is the deprecated previous generation at $10/$30.
 GPT-4o is faster, cheaper, and handles text, images, and audio natively.
-For most use cases, GPT-4o is the better choice.
+GPT-4 Turbo should not be used for new projects.

 Is GPT-4o mini cheaper than Claude Haiku?

-GPT-4o mini costs $0.15/$0.60 per million tokens while Claude Haiku costs $0.25/$1.25.
-GPT-4o mini is cheaper on both input and output tokens, though Claude Haiku may offer better quality for certain tasks.
+GPT-4o mini costs $0.15/$0.60 per million tokens while Claude Haiku 4.5 costs $1.00/$5.00.
+GPT-4o mini is significantly cheaper on both input and output tokens, though Claude Haiku 4.5 may offer better quality for certain tasks.
 Test both for your specific use case.

 Does OpenAI offer volume discounts on GPT-4?